athma/splicingrates/README.md

 # splicingrates

-CODE FOR PAI et al 201x
+CODE FOR PAI et al 2018 eLIFE

 1) Simulations to assess approachs to calculate rates of intron splicing from nascent 4sU-seq data (to be run over various parameters as inputs)